Web Application Security

-This is a 5-week online course which consists of weekly live sessions and asynchronous learning activities.
-Suggested weekly time commitment is 1 day per week (5-7 hours), including 2 hours of live sessions and 3-5 hours of guided study following provided material and tutorials.
+This is a 5-week course which consists of weekly live sessions and asynchronous learning activities.
+Suggested weekly time commitment is 5-7 hours, including 2 hours of live sessions and 3-5 hours of guided study following provided material and tutorials.

-Live sessions will take place on Thursdays 2-4 pm.
+Live sessions will take place on Thursdays 2-4 pm, starting Thursday 9 June 2022 and running for five consecutive weeks.
 The live sessions will include practical demonstrations of the vulnerabilities and countermeasures taught, as well as group discussions and Q&A/help sessions.